msalganik/networkreporting/README.md

 * other branches will exist as needed

-Wish list
+Issues
 ---------
-* if you would like to suggest a feature, please create an [issue](https://github.com/dfeehan/networkreporting/issues)
+* if you would like to suggest a feature or report a problem, please create an [issue](https://github.com/dfeehan/networkreporting/issues)